-Shadowlet is recognized with the Shadowlet field in the Options panel.
-When a comp light has the same name as the Shadowlet Light name, that light will be used to control the location of the Shadowlet's shadow.
+Shadowlet is recognized with the Shadowlet field in the Light Name panel.
+When a comp light has the same name as the Shadowlet's Light name, that light will be used to control the location of the Shadowlet's shadow.

 Controls the color of the Shadowlet's shadow, letting you choose a color that makes the Shadowlet shading more believable.
 You should typically use a dark color, like black or dark brown, that corresponds to the darker parts of the scene.
 If you have a colored background layer or if the scene has a tint, the default gray color of the shading generally doesn't look believable.